BekaValentine/standard-ansible-playbooks/README.md

 - A Flask-based Python webapp.
 - Ansible on your controlling machine.

-Additionally, you must define the various variables specified below, as they provide the necessary information for your app to be installed and run.
+With these resources, you can then modify the `all.yml` playbook.
+There, you will find a `caddy` role which has its variables commented out.
+You will need to uncomment the variable and give a value in place of `...`.
+You will also see an `app` role, which is completely commented out.
+Similarly, you need to uncomment this and give values for variables for each app you wish to deploy.

 If the git repo is private, you should generate a key in `/home/{{ app_name | mandatory }}/.ssh/id_rsa` and uncomment the line